Collapsible content

 Q11.What should I do if winter is approaching or the robot will not be used for an extended period?

-If the cleaner will not be in use for an extended period of time, perform the following storage steps:
+If the robot will not be in use for an extended period of time, perform the following storage steps:

 1.Thoroughly clean and dry the filter basket, brush rollers, track treads and cogs.